Testplace tutorials

 Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.
 This can be applied to every level of software testing such as Unit, Integration, System and Acceptance Testing.

-Testers create test scenarios/cases based on software requirements and specifications.
+Testers create based on software requirements and specifications.
 So it is AKA Specification Based Testing, Behavioral Testing and Input-Output Testing.

 Tester performs testing only on the functional part of an application to make sure the behavior of the software is as expected.
 So it is AKA Behavioral Based Testing.